 Adromischus trigynus (Burch.)
 Poelln.

 Adromischus trigynus is a dwarf succulent with a much-branched tuberous base and short erect branches with grey-green leaves mottled and often with a purplish-maroon marginal tinge.
-It grows up to 1.8 inches (4.5 cm) tall and up to 5 inches (12.5 cm) in diameter.
+It grows up to 2.2 inches (5.5 cm) tall and 4.8 inches (12 cm) in diameter.
 Leaves are compactly arranged, elliptic to orbicular, usually concave above and more or less convex below, and with acute margins.
 They are up to 1.2 inches (3 cm) long and 0.8 inches (2 cm) wide.
 Flowers are tubuler, up to 0.5 inches (1.3 cm) long, and appear on up to 14 inches (35 cm) long stalks in late spring.
 The tube is pale yellowish green and covered with a thick bloom.
 Petals are off-white to slightly tinged pink or deeper pink in the throat.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).